JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

   Range (min … max):    88.7 ms … 100.8 ms    29 runs
 ```

-Excising standard libaries also intrododuces the opportunity in the future to update standard libraries
+Excising standard libraries also intrododuces the opportunity in the future to update standard libraries
 independently of Julia.
 Consequently since this release standard libraries will have their own version
 numbers.
-Our goal is to make the development of standard libaries faster and lower the barrier of entry for contributions.
+Our goal is to make the development of standard libraries faster and lower the barrier of entry for contributions.

 # ScopedValues